UNSW-MARK5826-BRAND-RECOMM-GOODONYOU/Watson-Assistant-Labs/3-Sentiment/README.md

 You've reached the end of this lab!
 By completing it you've learned how to further enhance your chatbot by calling additional services using _**IBM Cloud Functions**_.
 And you should now also understand what _**Watson Natural Language Understanding**_ is, and how to use _sentiment_ and _emotion_ with chatbots.

 If you want to download the complete _**Watson Assistant**_ _skill_ we've built - up to and including this lab - you can do so [here](./assistant/skill-Phone-Advisor-lab-1D.json).
 If you do import this `skill`, you'll have to modify the `Call getSentiment function` node to refer to your `getSentimentXXX` _**IBM Cloud Function**_ details.

-Now go to [Lab 5: Extending Your Chatbot with Watson Discovery](../5-Discovery) to discover how to increase your chatbot's knowledge base, by building _long-tail_ responses into your application!